KonstantinosF/Upsampling-LC-Maps-Using-Machine-Learning/README.md

 ## Steps
 1. Degine the year of interest and draw two polygons; one representing the are where training samples will be extracted and another one which depicts the area we are interested to segment.
-2. PREPARE THE GROUND TRUTH LABELS
+2. Prepare the ground truth labels.
-3. INTEROPOLATE GAPS FROM CLOUDY PIXELS and APLLY SMOOTHING
+3. Interpolate gaps from cloudy pixels and apply smoothing.
-4. BUILD THE FEATURE SPACE
+4. Build the feature space.
-5. Collect Training Data from Global Land Cover Map
+5. Collect Training Data from Global Land Cover Map.
-6. Train a Random Forest
+6. Train a Random Forest.
 7. Apply the Previously Trained RF on the Image and Produce a Classified Image.
-Asses the Accuracy
+Asses the Accuracy.
-8. Save the Result on Google Drive
+8. Save the Result on Google Drive.

 ## Results